isacdaavid/np-mvpa/README.md

-# Neural Correlates of Emotional Perception by Multi-Voxel Pattern Analysis
+# NP-MVPA: Non-programmers' Multi-Voxel Pattern Analysis

-Collection of scripts to deploy a sound fMRI analysis pipeline on top of [pyMVPA](http://www.pymvpa.org/), with k-fold cross-validation and rank-based hypothesis testing.
-You should be able to adapt it with minimal effort to any task-based (block paradigm) fMRI dataset.
+Collection of scripts to deploy a vanilla-yet-sound _classification_ analysis pipeline for fMRI datasets, built on top of [pyMVPA](http://www.pymvpa.org/) and R.

+You should be able to adapt it with minimal effort to any task-based (block paradigm) fMRI dataset, _no programming required_.
 Think of it as a sort of barebones FSL's Feat substitute: from DICOM -> NIFTI conversion and preprocessing all the way to group-level, whole-brain or ROI activation maps.

+Features:

+ - k-fold cross-validation
+ - p-vals and effect sizes: rank-based hypothesis testing using Montecarlo permutations
+ - only linear SVM classifiers are currently supported
+ - pretty plots (first-level and higher-level stats) and NIFTI sensibility maps
+ - simple CLI, less is more
+ - parallel processing (multi-core thanks to `make` and SGE cluster)
+ - smart build-dependency tracking to resume processing where you left, thanks to `make`

 Use wisely!
 Automation is not a substitute for methodological and statistical understanding.